 - Use contextual options for rescheduling and cancelling

 Of course, while a self-service portal is intended to alleviate the housing association of easily automatable administrative tasks, it shouldn’t create a barrier to direct communication when it’s needed.
-The contact area of the portal should give tenants clear recourse to connect with a human when they have an enquiry that is more complex than the system allows.
+The contact area of the portal should give tenants clear view of how to connect with a human when they have an enquiry that is more complex than the system allows.

-In addition, your portal may give the ability to send notifications to tenants which they can pick up through their account.
-These may even be filterable by tenant type or locality.
+In addition, your portal may give the ability to send notifications to tenants that they can pick up through their accounts.
+These may even be filtered by tenant type or locality.
 Use cases might include making important announcements, letting tenants know about new portal features or planned downtime.